Josh-XT/OpticXT/README.md

 - Pull request process
 - Development setup

+---

+**⭐ Found OpticXT useful?** Star this repository to show your support!
+**❓ Have questions?** [Open an issue](https://github.com/Josh-XT/OpticXT/issues) - we're here to help!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Support the Project

+If OpticXT has helped you, consider supporting development:

+- ⭐ **Star the repo** to show your support!
+- 💬 **Join discussions** or report issues on GitHub
+- ☕ **Support development**: CA: `Ga9P2TZcxsHjYmXdEyu9Z7wL1QAowjBAZwRQ41gBbonk`

 ---

 ## OpticXT: GPU-Accelerated Vision Robot Control

-*Real-time robot control with ISQ quantization and CUDA acceleration - from autonomous navigation to precise manipulation.*
+**Real-time robot control with ISQ quantization and CUDA acceleration - from autonomous navigation to precise manipulation.**

-CA: Ga9P2TZcxsHjYmXdEyu9Z7wL1QAowjBAZwRQ41gBbonk